‘I’m A Transformer Now,’ John Krasinski Jokes About His Robotic Knee

 — John Krasinski (@johnkrasinski) August 31, 2018

 Not everyone is enjoying Krasinski’s new, “mad buff” body, however.
-According to The Cut, his wife Emily Blunt misses her husband’s softer “dadbod.”
+According to The Cut, his wife, Emily Blunt, misses her husband’s softer “dadbod.”
 While we’re sure she loves her husband regardless of his physique — they seem very much in love at a glance — John joked about her dislike for his new muscle tone on The Late Show.

 “[Emily] hates it,” Krasinski joked during the live show.
 “She would way prefer to have the doughy guy back.”

 Many fans of Krasinski’s new look don’t agree, but it is strange to see such a buff version of John on the big screen.
-Krasinski says the transformation took a lot of blood, sweat, and tears. “[Before training,] I couldn’t do one pull-up,” he said in an interview about his 2016 film 13 Hours: The Secret Soldiers of Benghazi.
+Krasinski says the transformation took a lot of blood, sweat, and tears.

-It’s been a long road towards the fit body he has now, but the hard work has paid off in a big way.
+It’s been a long road toward the fit body he has now, but the hard work has paid off in a big way.
 Krasinski is breaking free of Jim Halpert in more ways than one, ditching the paper salesman’s lanky image and awkward flirting.
 He’s entering a more confident chapter of his career, and we’re excited to see where it takes him.